 The "Send the shutdown signal" will start the Windows' shutdown procedure.

-We should never select the "Power off the machine".
-It's like pulling the plug on a physical PC, a violent way to shut it down that could damage the operating system's files.
+We should never select the "Power off the machine" unless the Windows virtual machine gets completely stuck, for any reason.
+It's like pulling the plug on a physical PC, a violent way to shut it down that could potentially damage the operating system files.

 Installing Guest Additions

-Guest additions is an application that we can install within the virtual operating system.
-It improves the virtual machine's video capabilities and supports the shared clipboard and drag'n'drop functions.
+Guest additions is an application for the virtual operating system.
+It installs necessary drivers, improves the virtual machine's video capabilities, and supports the shared Clipboard and drag'n'drop functions.